-When looking for a new inexpensive sewing machine, you won’t find as many features as on a high-end model, but there are a few you should check out.
+When looking for the cheapest sewing machines, you won’t find as many features as on a high-end model, but there are a few you should check out.
 The weight of the machine determines how portable it is.
 The speed, listed as stitches per minute (SPM), tells you how fast the machine runs.
 How many built-in stitches is also important, so you know the variety of stitches it can perform.
 You should also check out if the needle has manual or automatic threading.
 Warranty information covers you in the event of unexpected issues with the sewing machine.

 More features: free arm, 6 sewing feet, jam-resistant drop-in top bobbin, auto-sized buttonholes, LED working area